Augustus F. Allen: Political career

 In 1874 Allen was elected to the United States House of Representatives, defeating incumbent Republican Walter L. Sessions by organizing a coalition of Democrats and former Liberal Republicans who had supported Horace Greeley for President in 1872.

 Death and burial

 Allen had been ill during his campaign for Congress and died before the term started in March 1875.
-He died in Jamestown on January 20, 1875, and was buried in Jamestown's Lake View Cemetery.
+He died in Jamestown on January 20, 1875, and was buried in Lake View Cemetery in Jamestown.